SpyrosChouliaras/SpyrosChouliaras/README.md

 - 👋 Hi, I’m Spyros.
 - 👀 I’m interested in Artificial intelligence, Machine Learning, Deep Learning, Big Data and Cloud Computing.
-- 🌱 My research focuses on advanced methods for Cloud System Optimization, Anomaly Detection and Performance Modeling.
+- 🌱 My research focuses on advanced methods for Cloud System Optimization, Performance Modeling, Resource Managment and Anomaly Detection.
 - 💞️ I’m looking to collaborate on AI-ML-DL projects.
 - 📫 You can reach me at https://www.linkedin.com/in/spyroschouliaras/